 Transformation

 We all deal with frustration.
 It’s not wrong or sinful to feel frustrated or disappointed, but our responses can lead us to sin.
 Today, we’ll have an honest conversation about how to respond in these moments.
-We’ll also explore a list of Bible verses about not complaining as we aim to stay in step with God.
+We’ll also explore a list of Bible verses about speaking positive words.

 Be sure to read to the end of today’s post for a free devotional eBook to help you draw near to God.

-Let’s see what God’s Word says about complaining.
+Let’s see what God’s Word says about our words.

 1. James 1:19-20 ESV